pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 ## <a id="create-carvel"></a> Create Carvel PackageInstalls and secrets

 For each Carvel `Package` and for each run cluster, you must create a Carvel `PackageInstall` and a `Secret`.
-The Carvel `PackageInstall` and the `Secret` is stored in your GitOps repository and deployed to run clusters by Flux CD.
+The Carvel `PackageInstall` and the `Secret` are stored in your GitOps repository and deployed to run clusters by Flux CD.

 The following example shows GitOps repository structure after completing this section: